Ruvyrom/Ruvomain-Protocole/README.md

 **For view packages list and descriptions see the /docs/[package-list.md](https://github.com/Ruvyrom/Ruvomain-Protocole/blob/main/Docs/package-list.md)**

 **⚠️ Before use Tier3, you must read /docs/[REMPLACEMENT.md](https://github.com/Ruvyrom/Ruvomain-Protocole/blob/main/Docs/REMPLACEMENT.md)**

-Tierslists are provided as standardized defaults, but the architecture is designed for you to edit `tier*.json` files to fit your specific operational requirements.

 ---
 ### 🛡️ Network & Resource Confinement Layers